benchan911/tp/docs/UserGuide.md

 #### 4.4.4.
 Sort attendance list by name

-Sort the attendance list by name in alphabetical order under a certain event.
+Sorts the attendance list by name in alphabetical order under a certain event.
 You will be able to quickly organize the names in the attendance list so that you can easily find a student if you want to look through the list manually.

 Command:  `attendance sort`